-approval of FasTracks required an annual review by the regional transportation planning process.
-For this review, RTD prepares an annual FasTracks report, which identifies changes in:

-project definition, scope, or technology

-costs of overall plan and corridors

-revenue projections
+RTD submits a FasTracks change reportChange Report

+The DRCOG Board, through the transportation committeescommittee process, determines whether will determine if changes in the following categories require further action pursuant to Senate Bill 90-208:

+Project definition/scope/technology

+Financial planPlan

-implementation schedule
+Implementation schedule

-operating characteristics
+Operating characteristics

-level of bus service
+Level of bus service

-RTD Board final action on any significant change to the FasTracks Plan requires MPO approval. through the annual review process
+board final action on any significant change to the FasTracks Plan requires MPO approval.

-The DRCOG Board through the transportation committees process determines if the changes identified are significant enough to require further Senate Bill 90-208 action.

-Relationship to the Regional Transportation Planning Process

-The annual review is identified as a work activity in the Unified Planning Work Program.
-The annual process may result in the need to amend the fiscally constrained RTP or TIP to accommodate significant changes.
+The DRCOG Board also requires RTD to provide a FasTracks status reportStatus Report every year.
+The report is for information purposes and does not require an associated action

-7. CDOT and RTD Master Intergovernmental Agreement
+CDOT and RTD Master Intergovernmental Agreement

 In April 2004, CDOT and RTD executed a Master Intergovernmental Agreement for continued coordination and planning for transportation development within the portion of the state in the RTD district.
-The Master Agreement establishes a framework process for coordination of CDOT’s and RTD’s transportation improvements to assure that all proposed projects, programs, and facilities are accommodated to the maximum extent practicable.
+The Master Intergovernmental Agreement establishes a framework process for coordination of CDOT’s and RTD’s transportation improvements to ensure that all proposed projects, programs and facilities are accommodated to the maximum extent practicable.
 Each party further commits to minimizing costs for upgrades or modifications necessitated by the other party’s construction to the maximum degree possible.
-The Master Agreement establishes a context for corridor-specific intergovernmental agreements that address corridor planning, environmental study coordination, final design, management, and funding of improvements.
+The Master Intergovernmental Agreement establishes a context for corridor-specific intergovernmental agreements that address corridor planning, environmental study coordination, final design, management and funding of improvements.
 Exhibit 18 identifies the elements covered by the Master Agreement.
-An exhibit attached to the Master Agreement identifies expectations for corridors where CDOT and RTD, jointly or separately, have either ongoing environmental study or near-term expectations for such.
+An exhibit attached to the Master Intergovernmental Agreement identifies expectations for corridors where CDOT and RTD, jointly or separately, have either ongoing environmental study or near-term expectations for such.

-Relationship to the Regional Transportation Planning Process

-The coordination committed by the Master Agreement affects how CDOT and RTD propose studies for inclusion in the Unified Planning Work Program and TIP, corridor projects in the RTP, and specific construction projects in the TIP.
+The coordination specified by the Master Intergovernmental Agreement affects how CDOT and RTD propose studies for inclusion in the Unified Planning Work Program and TIP, corridor projects in the RTP, and specific construction projects in the TIP.